taneltomson/switch-visualizer/README.md

 * Tweaks in data asked/shown
 * Tweaks in web page design
 * Logging to a file
+* tooltips save on page leave? maybe use a table for other devices?
+More info on other devices?

 #### Requirements:
 * Linux (might work on others but haven't tested)